How To Throw The Javelin Further

 • Core Engagement: Simultaneously brace your core as your left leg plants.
 This creates a solid foundation for force transfer.

-• Chest Up: Keep your chest high and open to facilitate proper shoulder rotation and prevent collapsing forward.
+• Chest Up: Keep your chest high and open to make easier proper shoulder rotation and prevent collapsing forward.

 • The Whip: Think of your arm as a whip.
 The block provides the fulcrum point from which the "whip" action of your arm originates, maximizing the javelin's velocity.